-The FDOT provides guidelines to MPOs across Florida as outlined in the FDOT's MPO Program Management Handbook (update June 2017).
+The FDOT provides guidelines to MPOs across Florida as outlined in the FDOT's MPO Program Management Handbook (update January 2021).
 As defined by federal and state transportation regulation, the primary functions of the Pasco County MPO are as follows:

-Prepare and adopt a Public Participation Plan (PPP), which describes how the MPO involves the public and stakeholder communities in transportation planning.
-The MPO also must periodically evaluate its public involvement process.
+- Prepare and adopt a Public Participation Plan (PPP), which describes how the MPO involves the public and stakeholder communities in transportation planning.
+The MPO also must periodically evaluate its public involvement process. - Direct the preparation of, adopt, and maintain the long-range and short-range projects and strategies of the Long Range Transportation Plan (LRTP) which addresses no less than a 20-year planning horizon.